amplab/velox-modelserver/docs/deployment_guide.md

 local Spark instance.
 + `sparkDataLocation` is a directory location that Velox uses to persist data for sharing across multiple SparkContexts.
 It can be set to any path that Spark can read from and write to.
 Common choices include the local filesystem, HDFS, and Tachyon.
+Note that _all_ SparkContext's must be able to access the same location, so it cannot be the local filesystem if you are running more than one Velox instance.
 + `models` is a a list of model configuration objects.
 See the next section for model-specific configuration.

 ####Model Configuration